gregmmxix/Getting-and-Cleaning-Data-course-assignment/README.md

 ## THE ORIGINAL DATA SET ##
 The original data for assignment comes from experiment "Human Activity Recognition Using Smartphones Data Set".
-Description of the experimnent can be found here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+Description of the experiment can be found here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 Data set used for the assignment can be found in following link.
 The data set contains in depth description of the data origins: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip